Published by admin on 15 Jul 2025

 Xpeng P7+ & Iron Robot at Tech Day 2024 <Xpeng Weibo>

 Do you want to own a company that can potentially change the world (or most of it)?
-Xpeng could turn out to be the Tesla of China, Figure AI of China, Archer Aviation of China, Nvidia of Cars: All rolled into one!
+Xpeng could turn out to a Global Leader in EV Cars, Flying Cars, Humanoid Robots, AI Car Chips, Robocars: All Rolled Into One!

 BUT, in a good scenario (not the best case even), if one or two of Xpeng’s businesses blast into orbit?
 Let’s revisit each business and my estimated valuations (now and end-2026, with estimated annual sales):